 Patient Safety Concerns

 The Illinois Department of Public Health (IDPH) monitors data gathered by the Agency for Healthcare Research and Quality (AHRQ) and makes the information publicly available through Report Card methodologies.
-These patient safety measures provide insight to adverse events and medical complications due to substandard care.
+These patient safety measures provide insight into adverse events and medical complications due to substandard care.
 For 2015, the patient safety concerns involving Mercy Harvard Hospital include:

 - Postoperative Deep Vein Thrombosis (Clotting) or Lung Embolism Rate – The risk-adjusted rate of 8.35 per 1000 patients or 1 incident out of 111 patients, which is significantly higher than the Illinois state average of 5.62 per 1000 patients.